kazu69/render-reactjs-with-php-example/Readme.md

-# Server rendering of ReactJS template in php application
+# Server rendering of React.js template in php application

 > Execution of javascript in php application.
 The other is to run the js in nodejs application